gammasoft71/Examples_Qt/README.md

 ## Containers

-[GroupBox](Qt.Widgets/Containers/GroupBox) Shows how to create a GroupBox with QGroupBox.
+[Frame](Qt.Widgets/Containers/Frame) Shows how to create a frame with QFrame.

-[Panel](Qt.Widgets/Containers/Panel) Shows how to create a Panel with QFrame.
+[GroupBox](Qt.Widgets/Containers/GroupBox) Shows how to create a group box with QGroupBox.

 [TabWidget](Qt.Widgets/Containers/TabWidget) Shows how to create a tab widget with QTabWidget.